Co-Ownership

 Ho-Hum?

-The Radical system offers alternatives,
+Radical offers alternatives,

-• To embrace our ignorance and ask questions.
+• To embrace our ignorance

 Triple

-And that is for a co-managed business, without co-ownership.
-He is giving away his shares to the workers over time, but the ownership and the decision of who-gets-what is centralized and not transparent.
+He is giving away his shares to the workers.
+Unfortunately, the decision of who-gets-what is his, centralized and not transparent.

 The Radical Foundation

-As a reminder, this defines the Radical Foundation.
-It is all you have to remember,
+This is all you have to remember,

 Idealistic?

-Other things that are business hostile,
+Other things that are business hostile about Fiat businesses,

 • Being number one